Jcouto97/TodoApp-Next.js/README.md

 **SUMMARY:**

-Simple todo app built to use and experiment with React's Next.js framework, could be usefull for daily task organization.
+Simple todo app built with the purpose of experimenting with React's Next.js framework, could be usefull for daily task organization.
 Feel free to clone the project with the command:

 ```
 $ git clone https://github.com/Jcouto97/TodoApp-Next.js.git